tarwn/lessthandot-hugo/blogs/content/posts/2010-03-19-silverlight-spinner.md

   </p>

   <h3>
-    Let&#8217;s Get Moving
+    Let's Get Moving
   </h3>

   <p>
     Next, we want to animate the spinner.
-Click the &#8220;+&#8221;, or the down arrow and select New, above the control tree to create a new story board.<br />
+Click the “+”, or the down arrow and select New, above the control tree to create a new story board.<br />

     <center>
       <a href="http://ringdev.com.web10.reliabledomainspace.com/SpinnerTutorial/Spinner14.PNG"><img src="http://ringdev.com.web10.reliabledomainspace.com/SpinnerTutorial/thSpinner14.PNG" border=0 /></a>